IshaanAdarsh/Postgres-extension-tutorial/SGML/External-language.md

 In this quick start guide, we will create a simple PostgreSQL extension using C as an external language.
 The extension will include a function to add two numbers.

 ## Prerequisites
 - [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
 - Basic knowledge of C programming.
 - Familiarity with the PostgreSQL extension development process.
-- Prerequisites:

-- [PostgreSQL](https://www.postgresql.org/download/) installed and running on your system.
-- Basic knowledge of C programming.
-- Familiarity with the PostgreSQL extension development process.